annotorious/annotorious/packages/annotorious-react/test/openseadragon-coordinate-mapping/README.md

 # OpenSeadragon coordinate-mapping playground

 Run `npm run playground:osd` from the repository root.
-The page starts with a translated and scaled ancestor around the viewer, which is the condition that previously sent pointer coordinates to the wrong image position.
+The page starts with a translated and scaled ancestor around the viewer — the setup that previously sent pointer coordinates to the wrong image position.

 Verify these interactions with the transform both enabled and disabled: